tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_fix_bugs.md

 I'm just as guilty as focusing on docs for the next release as anyone.
 However, last week I had an interesting thought about bugs.
 One afternoon I wanted to know what our partner engineers focus on, so I started looking at all the bugs they've had in our ticket system.
 Reading through the tickets, I found that the partner engineers were mostly loaded with small bugs with the product, investigating causes and fixes.
 The extent of their workload seemed to consist of troubleshooting and fixing bugs, and being the interface between users and the product teams.

 And then the larger realization hit me: What if what makes a product excellent isn't some large feature but rather the fixing of thousands of tiny bugs surfaced from users?
-And if a product achieves a great user experience through these thousand bug fixes, maybe documentation elevates in the same way?
-What if documentation becomes excellent through a tech writer's attention to a thousand tiny user-reported bugs?
-Fix a sentence here, a definition there, a concept on this page, a section on another page, and so on, accruing 1,000 bug fixes until the docs become truly excellent.
+And if a product achieves excellence through these thousand bug fixes, maybe documentation elevates in the same way?
+What if documentation achieves excellence through a tech writer's attention to a thousand tiny user-reported bugs?
+Fix a sentence here, a definition there, a concept on this page, a section on another page, and so on, accruing 1,000 bug fixes until the docs become truly next level.

 If a thousand tiny fixes paves the road to a great user experience, then I need to develop a much better system for triaging and fixing bugs&mdash;not just identifying them, but powering through them on a regular basis.
 In short, I need to develop a better system for making updates based on bugs.